-This information is crucial as it helps to determine which product features are more impactful than others, who find the product valuable, the product's relative strengths and weaknesses, etc. The insights you receive will give your product the best chance at success.
+This information is crucial as it helps determine which product features are more impactful than others, who find the product's value, relative strengths, weaknesses, etc. The insights you receive will give your product the best chance at success.

 So, what is the benefit of collecting user feedback?

-- Eliminate the guesswork in product development and validate your idea.
+- Eliminate the guesswork in digital product development and validate your idea.

 How do companies usually gather feedback?